krittaprot/Google-ADK-Finance-Agent/finance_agent/README.md

 9.  **Market News**
     - "What's the latest news about Tesla (TSLA)?"
     - "Are there any recent developments with Amazon (AMZN)?"

+10. **General Financial Search**
+    - "What are the latest economic indicators for the US market?"
+    - "Summarize recent news about inflation and its impact on the stock market."

 ### Supported Stock Symbols